matrix-org/sygnal/docs/troubleshooting.md

 </html>
 ```

-If you get a response, such as an error like 405 Method Not Allowed, as above,
+If you get a response, such as an error like **405 Method Not Allowed**, as above,
 this would suggest that the push gateway is at least reachable.

 If you get a **404 No Such Resource** error on the `/_matrix/push/v1/notify` endpoint,
 then chances are that your reverse proxy is not configured to pass through the
 full URL.

-If you don't get a HTTP response, then it is probably worth investigation.
+If you don't get an HTTP response, then it is probably worth investigation.
 Check that:

 * Sygnal is running
 * Sygnal's configuration makes it listen on the desired port
 * Any reverse proxies are correctly set up and running
-* The firewall permits inbound traffic on the port in question.
+* The firewall permits inbound traffic on the port in question

-## Troubleshooting Firebase Notifications
+## Troubleshooting Firebase notifications

 ### iOS-specific troubles with apps using Firebase